PM Urges Diaspora Community To Fight Against Spread Of False Information About Ethiopia (February 2, 2021)

 The new system is said to enable members of the business community to get their trade registered and licensed without physical presence to headquarters of ministerial and regional bureau of service providing institutions.

-It is stated on the occasion that the business people can access the service through mobile phones of personal computers from wherever they are.
+It is stated on the occasion that business people can access the service through mobile phones or personal computers from wherever they are.
+This remote accessibility is specifically designed to accommodate the rapid rise of digital-first enterprises and borderless commerce.

 The online trade registration and licensing system would help traders save time, labor and cost and further transform the sector, it is learned.